defcon8/DungeonBrothers/README.md

 DungeonBrothers
 ===============

-A cool platform game inspired on a classic amiga platform game called Yo Joe by Hudsonsoft.
-This engine is written in DevC++ using the SDL Library.
-Developed on Win32 platform but should be easy to port to other platforms.
+A cool opensource game inspired on a classic amiga platform game called Yo Joe by Hudsonsoft.
+This engine is written in native C++ using the SDL Library.
+Developed on Win32 (DevC++) platform but should be easy to port to other platforms.

 Goals (momentary):